We work with partners toward sustainable soy production.

 We are also a founding member of the Soft Commodities Forum, a global platform for leading soft commodities companies to collaborate on common sustainability challenges, convened by the World Business Council for Sustainable Development (WBCSD).
 As members of this group, we are committed to transparent reporting on soy origination in Brazil and the Cerrado.

-Further information on the LDC profile in Brazil and traceability are found here.
+Further information on LDC’s sourcing profile and traceability in Brazil can be found here:

-In Argentina, LDC is also partnering with The Nature Conservancy (TNC) to map and analyze soy producers in high-risk areas in the Argentinean Gran Chaco.
+In Argentina, LDC is also partnering with The Nature Conservancy (TNC) to map and analyze soy producers in high-risk areas in the Argentine Gran Chaco.

 In Paraguay, we are collaborating with CAPPRO (Paraguayan Chamber of Oilseeds Processors) and the UNDP (United Nations Development Program) to expand the use of soy certification in cooperatives where smallholder farmers sell their beans.